rust-lang/book/src/ch17-02-concurrency-with-async.md

 hi number 9 from the first task!
 ```

-Here, you’ll see the exact same order every time, which is very different from
+Now, you’ll see the exact same order every time, which is very different from
 what we saw with threads.
 That is because the `trpl::join` function is _fair_,
 meaning it checks each future equally often, alternating between them, and never
 lets one race ahead if the other is ready.
 With threads, the operating system